Harold Peary

 Harold "Hal" Peary (born Harrold José Pereira de Faria; July 25, 1908 – March 30, 1985) was an American actor, comedian and singer in radio, films, television, and animation.
-His most memorable role is as Throckmorton P. Gildersleeve, which began as a supporting character on radio's Fibber McGee and Molly in 1938.
+His most memorable role was as Throckmorton P. Gildersleeve, which began as a supporting character on radio's Fibber McGee and Molly in 1938 before being spun off to star in a successful radio series The Great Gildersleeve, several films and other media adaptations.

 Early life

 Born as José Pereira de Faria in San Leandro, California, to Portuguese parents, Harold Peary (pronounced Perry) began working in local radio as early as 1923, according to his own memory.
 He had his own show as a singer, The Spanish Serenader, in San Francisco.
 While in San Francisco, he and Eddie Firestone had several parts in Wheatenaville, a program broadcast on NBC's Pacific network beginning September 26, 1932.
 He then moved to Chicago, Illinois, in 1935.

 Gildersleeve

 In Chicago, he became a regular on Fibber McGee and Molly, where he originated the colorful and arrogant Gildersleeve character as a McGee neighbor and nemesis in 1938.
 He also worked on the horror series Lights Out and other radio programs, but his success and popularity as Gildersleeve set the stage for the character's own program, which became the peak of his career.

 Johnson Wax, which sponsored Fibber McGee & Molly, sponsored an audition recording for The Great Gildersleeve, and the Kraft Cheese Company signed on as the show's regular sponsor.
 Gildersleeve was transplanted from Wistful Vista to Summerfield with more than just a locale change—now a bachelor, and now the water commissioner instead of the owner of the Gildersleeve's Girlish Girdles company.
 With much of his pomposity and cantankerousness toned down, he was also newly domesticated and appointed guardian of his orphaned niece Marjorie and nephew Leroy.
 Implicitly well-off though by no means wealthy, Gildersleeve was depicted winding up his lingerie-making company and taking up a new life as Summerfield's water commissioner.